-When all is said and done, wages can account for 60 percent to 80 percent of many small businesses revenue.
-If you’re not careful, payroll mistakes can cut into small business’s revenue even more.
-Here are five tips for saving money on payroll.
+When all is said and done, wages can account for a large part of the revenue of small businesses.
+If you’re not careful, payroll mistakes can cut into the revenue even more.
+Here are four tips for saving money on payroll.

 - Mitigate the risk of payroll